-In the summer of 1936, the family was now living at 816 41st Avenue North near the new Camden Center in show dad in his uniform with little Wayne, just under three years old.
+In the summer of 1936, the family was now living at 816 41st Avenue North near the new Camden Center in Minneapolis.
+Dad left the oil station work and got a job as a waiter at the Jolly Miller Restaurant and Bar in the Nicollet Hotel In downtown Minneapolis.
+Dad was happy with that work and really looked sharp in his black waiter's uniform.
+A couple of photographs show dad in his uniform with little Wayne, just under three years old.
 In one, dad is holding Wayne on his arm and sitting on a porch in a big rocking chair.